dewi-alliance/hotspot-manufacturers/manthink-light_hotspots.md

 We provide two stable and compact gateway prototypes.

 - GDO31x for outdoor light hotspots, Estimated Price: $499.99
-- GDI31x for  indoor light hotspots,Estimated Price: $199.99

 **Main Features:**

 - Concentrator based on the Semtech SX1302
-- Cortex-A53 CPU with 8G eMMC Flash and 512M DDR3 RAM in GDO31x and GDI31x
+- Cortex-A53 CPU with 8G eMMC Flash and 512M DDR3 RAM in GDO31x
-- ECC608 encryption chip for storage of swarm keys and other important informations in GDO31x and GDI31x
+- ECC608 encryption chip for storage of swarm keys and other important informations in GDO31x
-- Wi-Fi:  IEEE802.11a/b/g/n/ac , Ethernet Connectivity in GDO31x and GDI31x
+- Wi-Fi:  IEEE802.11a/b/g/n/ac , Ethernet Connectivity in GDO31x
-- Bluetooth: BT V4.1 EDR in GDO31x and GDI31x
+- Bluetooth: BT V4.1 EDR in GDO31x
-- Frequency band: 470MHz/868MHz/915MHz/923MHz and other in GDO31x and GDI31x
+- Frequency band: 470MHz/868MHz/915MHz/923MHz and other in GDO31x
-- GDI31x comes in IP30 case, size:149 * 99 * 36mm
 - GDO31x comes in IP67 case,size:221*182*75mm
 ## Previous shipments